 Health & Problems

-This breed is prone to minor health problems such as elbow dysplasia, hypothyroidism, and heart disease, and major ailments like progressive retinal atrophy, canine hip dysplasia, and cerebellar ataxia.
+These breeds are prone to minor health problems such as elbow dysplasia, hypothyroidism, heart disease, and significant ailments like progressive retinal atrophy, canine hip dysplasia, and cerebella ataxia.
 The American Staffordshire Terrier may also suffer from cruciate ligament rupture and allergies.

 General Health Information